robmart/UnifiedRaceFrameworkReborn/README.md

 ```
 #### Game Rules
 Pretty simple, only really meant for usage with sapience.
 It allows you to disable sapience in your own game.
-#### Modifiers
+#### Perks
-This doesn't need to be overwritten, but does hold the template for the race modifiers that you need.
-To add new ones you must have the format here `urf_phenotype$YOURRACE$_modifier`
+This doesn't need to be overwritten, but does hold the template for the race perks that you need.
+The perks act as a replacement for the modifiers used in previous versions of the mod.
+To add new ones you must have the format here `urf_phenotype_$YOURRACE$_perk`
 #### On Actions
 This isn't necessary to change.
 However, this handles the handing out of the racial and sapience variables using the `on_game_start` on action and the `on_child_birth` look at the scripted effects stuff for more indication on what is being done here.
 #### Character Templates